+The generic recurrence equation (8) is available for all the plants built with the GL1 system.
 The sizes of organs depend explicitly of the environment E and of the sources and sinks parameters.

 4.2.2.
 The stochastic case GL2